8gears/Cloud-Workshop-VM/README.md

 ```

 Select `.scw-tf` if you want to provision on Scaleway.
-Wait a few minues
+Wait a few minutes.
+Done!

-## Customization

-The Terraform Variables can be need to beset with the count of the instances and the location of the VMs.

 ## Overcome All Proxy Restrictions